top of page

 • Recognise the signs: Understanding that anxiety can look like anger, restlessness, or physical pain helps men identify when they need help.

 • Talk to someone trusted: Sharing feelings with a close friend or family member can reduce the burden.
-It doesn’t have to be a big conversation, just opening up a little can make a difference.
+It doesn’t have to be a big conversation; just opening up a little can make a difference.

 • Seek professional help: Therapists and counsellors provide safe spaces to explore anxiety.
 Many men find that talking to a professional helps them develop coping skills.